 Cutting-edge customer service software can already work through massive amounts of data to profile customer needs and behavior.
 This helps agents engage with customers better and add more value to overall customer experience.
 CRM solutions deal with its own data sets to improve the profiles of both leads and customers.
 The leading marketing software can gather crucial information about leads and customers, allowing marketers to increase their sales leads and conversion.
 These and other examples show how big data address business challenges from multiple fronts.

 Benefits of Big Data

 - Using big data, Netflix saves $1 billion per year on customer retention (TechJury)

-- USD 1 trillion – amount businesses will save through IoT by 2020 (Grazziti)
+- $1 trillion – the amount businesses will save from IoT by 2020 (Grazziti)

-- 8–10% – profit increase by businesses that use big data.
+- 8–10% – profit increase for businesses that use big data.
 (Entrepreneur)

 - Data wrapped in stories are 22x more memorable than bare facts (Chicago Analytics Group)

 - 70% of businesses believe that data warehouse optimization is critical to their success (Forbes)